 New Privacy and Information Security Law Specialty

 The Privacy and Information Security Law Specialty Committee of the State Bar Board of Legal Specialization is at the cutting edge of a rapidly changing legal landscape.
 Committee members (see sidebar) are set to launch the new specialty certification in 2018, building upon an existing national certificate offered by the International Association of Privacy Professionals (IAPP).
-IAPP offers a Certified Information Privacy Professional-US (CIIP/US) training program and exam to applicants throughout the United States and beyond.
-The North Carolina specialty will utilize the IAPP certificate to qualify applicants for a short exam that will focus on state as well as the interpretation of federal and international law.
+IAPP offers a Certified Information Privacy Professional-US (CIPP/US) training program and exam to applicants throughout the United States and beyond.
+The North Carolina specialty will utilize the IAPP certification to qualify applicants for a short exam that will focus on state as well as the interpretation of federal and international law.

 Rapidly evolving technologies affect many NC companies, particularly those in specialized fields like pharmaceuticals and sustainable energy.
 As technology further advances, these companies face big challenges in protecting their corporate and employee data.
 We have all seen the effects of massive data breaches over the last several years.
 Privacy lawyers handle those unfortunate situations as well as many other corporate technological and security issues on a daily basis.
 Lawyers who are able to assist clients in successfully navigating these fast moving business and legal waters are in high demand.
 This new specialty certification will help clients locate qualified counsel, and also provide all North Carolina lawyers with referral options when the need arises.

 The committee members were asked to share their experience and perspectives on practicing privacy and information security law, and on how the new certification can benefit lawyers throughout the state.

 Privacy law is a cutting edge area.
 It is constantly evolving and it impacts almost every aspect of our lives.
 Every time we pick up our smart phone we are implicating some aspect of privacy law. —F. Marshall Wall